Welcome from the President...

 Dr. Bob Bade

 Take a closer look at the FCSAA...

-The Florida College System Activities Association,Incorporated (FCSAA), is a statewide non-profit corporation regulating, coordinating, and promoting intercollegiate activities in: Athletics, Brain Bowl, Forensics, Music, Student Government, Student Publications, and Theatre.
+The Florida College System Activities Association,Incorporated (FCSAA), is a statewide non-profit corporation regulating, coordinating, and promoting intercollegiate activities in: Athletics, Brain Bowl, Forensics, Model United Nations, Music, Student Government, Student Publications, and Theatre.

-Annual membership dues finance the Association, each institution's share being determined by a funding formula.
-Monies thus generated provide an annual operating budget and are used to finance items such as approved statewide tournaments, conventions, meetings, and activities; Association travel; office expenses; and the salary of the Executive Director and Administrative Assistant.
+Annual institutional membership dues finance the Association.
+Monies thus generated provide an annual operating budget and are used to finance items such as approved statewide tournaments, conferences, meetings, and activities; Association travel; office expenses; and the salary of the Executive Director and Administrative Assistant.